The Directors present the 29th ANNUAL REPORT together with the Audited Financial Statement for the Financial Year 2019-20 ended 31st March, 2020.

 As per Regulation 34 (3) read with Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, Report on Corporate Governance, Management Discussion and Analysis (MDA) and a certificate regarding compliance with the conditions of Corporate Governance are appended to the Annual Report as Annexure - B.

-The extract of Annual return in Form MGT-9 has been attached herewith as Annexure D.
+The extract of Annual return in Form – MGT-9 has been attached herewith as Annexure – D. The same is also available on the Companys website at www.rajeshwaranandpaper.com.

 The details of various committees and their functions are part of Corporate Governance Report.

-The remarks of Auditor are self explanatory and have been explained in Notes on Accounts.
+The remarks of Auditors are self explanatory and have been explained in Notes on Accounts.

-As per the requirement of Central Government and pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014 as amended from time to time, the Company has been carrying out audit of cost records every year.
+As per the requirement of Central Government and pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014 as amended from time to time, the Company has been getting its cost records audited.
+The audit has been carried out by M/s V. H. Savaliya & Associates, Cost Accountants (Firm Registration No. 100346) for the year 2019-20.
+As the turn over during the year under review is below the threshold limit for Audit for the year 2020-21, no Cost Auditors has been appointed for the year 2020-21.

 The Company has not accepted during the year under review any Deposits and there were no overdue deposits.